Do you have a cabinet full of Creative Memories scrapbooks?

 So, what do you do – where do you start?

-Recently I had the opportunity to convert old scrapbooks into digital photo books and the five key things I learned I would like to share with you to help you get started: (If you already know this information skip to my follow up post on converting scrapbooks into digital photos books part 2)
+Recently I had the opportunity to convert Creative Memories scrapbooks into digital photobooks and the five key things I learned I would like to share with you to help you get started: (If you already know this information skip to my followup post on converting scrapbooks into digital photos books part 2)

-- Scanning the pages.
+1) Scanning the pages.
 You will need a scanner that has a bed that is at least 1/8th of an inch larger than the size of the page to ensure that nothing gets cut-off.
 I considered photographing the pages however the source of light provided by a camera in the time-frame you will be photographing will change and result in pages with different lighting.
-This is not a good result.

-- Software.
+2) Software.
 You will need good editing software to clean up the pages and remove any area of the scan that you do not want – like the hinge staples – on the books I was scanning.
-In addition there was a border around the outside of each page that was meant to protect the page but was not something I wanted in the digital reproduction.
-I used Photoshop because I could automate some of the clean-up and re-sizing that was needed via the ‘actions’ function.
+I used Photoshop and automated some of the clean-up and re-sizing that was needed via the ‘actions’ function.
 I believe Photoshop Elements also has this capability.

 - ideally a book size that matches your original album/page dimensions

-- a lay-flat option because if you use the magazine style option anything on the inside edge of your pages risks getting stuck in the of the book.
+- a lay-flat option because if you use the magazine-style option anything on the inside edge of your pages risks getting stuck in the seam of the book.